Skip to menu Skip to content Skip to footer

 Need help evaluating a resource?

 The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) Guide to evaluating and selecting education resources is designed to support teachers with selecting quality and culturally appropriate curriculum resources.
-The guide features the AIATSIS Resource Evaluation Framework which teachers can use as a critical reflection tool to consider:
+The guide features the AIATSIS Resource Evaluation Framework that teachers can use as a critical reflection tool to consider:

 Indigenising Curriculum in action